 If you plan on becoming a graduate student in the next semester, you will need to submit an Enrollment Change Form letting us know.
 In addition, we are unable to pay out financial aid at the graduate level until your undergraduate degree is conferred.
 Typically this happens 30 to 45 days after the end of the term in which you graduated.

 Applied for graduation, but will not graduate

-If you have submitted your graduation application but will not graduate, you must withdraw your application and be registered for the following semester in order to be awarded financial aid.
+If you have submitted your graduation application but will not graduate, you must withdraw your application and be registered for the following semester in order to be offered financial aid.
 Students do not need to submit any forms or notify our office.
-Awarding financial aid for subsequent semesters will occur once the current semester ends.
+Financial aid offerings for subsequent semesters will occur once the current semester ends.
 Please note that federal regulations state that students who are eligible to graduate with a bachelor’s degree and choose to extend their enrollment without graduating cannot continue to receive the Pell grant.